 Interview with Andreas Bindhammer

-I have solely only occupied myself this year with short routes of maximum 15 meters length and boulders.
+Congratulations for this amazing effort.
+Is La Novena Enmienda only a further route on your list or what fascinated you with this route?I have solely only occupied myself this year with short routes of maximum 15 meters length and boulders.
 At long last I wanted to really climb again.
 That’s how Oliana or Santa Linya came into my mind.
 In the later area I already was there for 2 days in 2006 and found the route because of the enormous roof which I found very impressive.
 Normally I prefer resistant routes at maximum 40 moves long, without a rest.
 I think I only wanted to know how it feels to climb a 55 meter long route with almost 120 pulls to climb.

-I was really surprised.
+And, how did you feel?I was really surprised.
 At the beginning it stressed me enormously to even get in view of the nearly half hour climbing time.
 It was because I didn’t feel comfortable when I made the break and was totally tense.
 At some time I reached the point where I could really relax at the rest points and felt my strength coming back again.
 When you get on you don’t see the half an hour of climbing time and you don’t see the whole distance - only the part to the next rest point, and you have to fully concentrate on that.

 You recuperate and concentrate just on the next part.
 It felt as if I would have to climb 4 difficult routes one after the other, with short breaks in between.
 On my redpoint, I only thought not to cool out and keep the feeling in my fingers.

-The length of the route was really amazing.
+Where do you see the main difficulties in the route - what characterizes them?The length of the route was really amazing.
 The route is difficult from the beginning and even the last moves you have to be fully concentrated.
 The difficulty is to have a good basic endurance/condition in order to recuperate at the breaks and still have enough maximal strength for the boulder sections.

-Through the enormous length and steepness it actually cannot be compared with anything I’ve done up until now.
+The route was originally rated at 9a+/b.
+In the meantime it was re-rated at 9a+.
+How do you see the difficulty of La Novena Enmienda in relation to the other routes which you have climbed?Through the enormous length and steepness it actually cannot be compared with anything I’ve done up until now.
 The only route comparable is La Rambla, although it is not as steep.
 The effort which was necessary to climb this route is comparable.
 Therefore the rating of 9a+ is appropriately rated, agreed also by Chris Sharma, Patxi Usobiaga and Edu Marin, internationally well known climbers.
 Despite the numerous top-class visitors, and the cave of Santa Linya being regularly frequented, the route has only handful repetitions.
 It is for sure that it at least has to be a solid 9a rating.

-In my experience areas with high density of routes in the upper difficulty levels are being rated more difficult than in those areas in those less difficult routes exist.
+In the meantime there are a large amount of 9a routes in Spain, but only a handful of these routes in Germany — is it more easily rated, or what is the reason for this development?In my experience areas with high density of routes in the upper difficulty levels are being rated more difficult than in those areas in those less difficult routes exist.
 The reason for this great number of routes in the 9a-grade in Spain is mainly a result of better pre-conditions.
 While we find mainly small rocks with maximum 15 meters height with up to 20 routes, in Spain you find a lot of overhanging cliffs with a height of 50 meters with a width of 100 meters.
 Furthermore they have dry conditions all the year.
 Especially in the winter months you often have perfect conditions.
 Many world top climbers are active on the rock there regularly over a period of time, so that the development in the Spanish climbing areas is progressing of course faster than anywhere else.

-It is surely a combination of both.
+How do you reach the level 9a to climb?
+Is there a special training method or do you have to have talent?It is surely a combination of both.
 A talented climber without training discipline will not be able to reach top achievement.
 At the same time someone who trains permanently with the crow bar without diversity of training amenities will also not be successful.
 On the one hand, talent can mean to have a good sense of movement or to be blessed with a good level of strength.
 On the other hand, it can be also the ability to find the optimal trainings form for certain aims, and translated consequently and then be able to integrate your body to these specific requirements.
 Both of these make it possible to climb a 9a.

-Of course this task plays a big role in your mind.
+Does the mental component play a role in this in order to achieve top results on rock?Of course this task plays a big role in your mind.
 In order not to put yourself under too much pressure, you have to aim for small goals first.
 For some attempts at La Novena Enmienda it was for example a great success on a warm and humid day to be able to climb the first part and to hang in the top part 2 or 3 times.
 Who only can climb at the best conditions, because he won’t be able to handle kickbacks probably will never reach the personal limit and will thwart himself.
 After all, the important thing is to get out the optimum from the current situation and not lose the fun to climb.

-Basically it is a compromise: the day is split between work and sport: morning work, afternoon trainíng and climbing, evening work again.
+You once answered the question what you regard as your greatest success up until now that it you have brought your business and climbing into balance.
+How does this balance work?Basically it is a compromise: the day is split between work and sport: morning work, afternoon trainíng and climbing, evening work again.
 The work time needs between 8 and 10 hours’ daily.
 The time for sport is about 4 to 6 hours.
 It doesn’t matter if I’m at home or on the move.
 One day without internet connection is therefore nearly unthinkable and would mean a great loss.
 A compromise with which I can live with, since it allows me great flexibility despite the permanent burden.

-Up until now I don’t have any definite plans.
+What are your plans for the future?Up until now I don’t have any definite plans.
 I’ll see what comes.
 From December on I’ll start with my winter training.
 Maybe I’ll go back to Spain again afterwards and visit the Spanish rock…..